Enrichment Rules

 To create an enrichment rule, you first need to use the [Query Builder](https://docs.veza.com/4yItIzMvkpAvMVFAamTf/features/search/query-builder) to save a query identifying the entities to enrich.
 The criteria can be based on various factors, such as:

-Veza currently supports four types of enrichment rules:
+Veza currently supports five types of enrichment rules:

 When extracting metadata from an integration, Veza will check for matching enrichment rules and update entities that meet the conditions specified by the saved query.
 For example, an enrichment rule could label roles that grant access to specific permissions or resources as "privileged," mark identities as non-human based on a naming convention, or set a criticality level for resources based on existing tags or attributes.